-BIO 324 ENTOMOLOGY 4 CREDITS
+BIO 324 ENTOMOLOGY

 This introductory entomology course is open to biology majors and other students meeting the prerequisites.
 The course will discuss the classification, physiology, population biology, and behavior of insects.
 Insect-human relations will be explored, with an emphasis on medical entomology, insect control, and molecular biology.
 Laboratories will highlight external and internal anatomy, insect orders, behavior, population biology, and ecology.
+Students are required to make an insect collection.
 Three hours lecture, three hours laboratory/field work per week.